the-lords-of-the-roombas/laser-tag/report/project1_phase2.rst

 The voltage regulator has sockets that directly match the radio's pins, making the two components readily pluggable together.
 The regulator forwards the radio's pins to its own pins while regulating the voltage.
-In the block diagram, the block labelled "Radio" refer to the composition of these two components.
+In the block diagram, the block labelled "Radio" refers to the composition of these two components.

 The radio has the following pins: